vacu9708/Algorithm/Path finding algorithm/Dijkstra's algorithm/README.md

 bool already_shortest[GRAPH_SIZE]; // All the paths where already_shortest == true are shorter than paths where already_shortest == false.
 string shortest_paths[GRAPH_SIZE];

-int next_nearest_vertex() { // Find the best vertex to go that hasn't been visited (Can be more efficient by putting the weight table into a priority queue)
+// Find the next vertex that hasn't been visited and is nearest from the start vertext
+// (Can be more efficient by putting the weight table into a priority queue) int next_nearest_vertex() {
 	int min_weight = INF, vertex_to_visit = 0;
 	for (int i = 0; i < GRAPH_SIZE; i++)
 		if (already_shortest[i] == false && weight_table[i] < min_weight) {